 This city is very safe, for all travelers and welcomes visitors, especially in the summertime when it becomes peak travel season.
 There is a range of good hotels along with budget hostels that will meet any traveler’s budget.
 English is also widely understood throughout.
 Female travelers will feel safe as locals are willing to lend a hand if needed and are more than happy to give advice on where to go, what to see, and where to grab the next pint of beer.

-Santorini, Greece is full of breathtaking scenery including beautiful landscapes of the Mediterranean Sea and picturesque white villas.
+Santorini, Greece is full of breathtaking scenery including beautiful landscapes of the Mediterranean Sea, black sand beaches and picturesque white villas.
 This is definitely a destination that you’ll want to add to your travel wish list.
 While many people travel to Santorini with a partner or friend, that doesn’t mean you can’t travel there alone.

 With friendly locals and an affordable bus system, you’ll be able to navigate your way across the city effortlessly.
 Spend the day relaxing at the beach and then indulge in authentic Greek food at one of the local restaurants.

 Built over 14 islands and connected by over 50 bridges this lovely cosmopolitan city is home to more than two million people.
 It is known for its gorgeous modern architecture, friendly people, and dazzling waterways.
 Women are treated equally like men here which means solo female travelers will face no issues in terms of harassment, drink spiking, or pickpocketing.